AMA Queensland Directors carry certain responsibilities additional to those of councillor, including financial overview of the organisation.

-Dr Michael Cleary commenced working with Queensland Health over 30 years ago, and currently holds a clinical leadership role as the Executive Director of the Princess Alexandra and QE II Hospitals.
+Associate Professor Michael Cleary commenced working with Queensland Health over 30 years ago, and currently holds a clinical leadership role as the Executive Director of the Princess Alexandra Hospital.
 He has a number of qualifications including a medical degree from the University of Queensland, a Master of Health Administration; he is a Fellow of the Australasian College for Emergency Medicine and a Fellow of the Royal Australasian College of Medical Administrators.

 He has qualifications in disaster medicine, trauma care, pre-hospital care, and has been a surveyor for the Australian Council on Healthcare Standards (ACHS).
 Dr Cleary has worked in a range of roles within emergency medicine, medical administration and health policy development.
 His previous appointment was Deputy Director-General Health and Chief Operations Officer within the Department of Health.
 Prior to that, he held roles within health services as Executive Director and Director Medical Services at Logan and Beaudesert Hospitals and Executive Director of Medical Services for the Prince Charles Hospital Health Service District.
 Dr Cleary is currently the President of the Royal Australasian College of Medical Administrators.